ThingLabsIo/ThingLabsIo.github.io/pages/sending-telemetry-node.md

 *  Auto generated table of contents
 {:toc}

-If you haven't already done so, please follow the instructions in [Lab 00: Getting Started][getting-started] section.
+If you haven't already done so, please follow the instructions in ['Getting Started'][getting-started] section.

 In this lab you will write a Node.js application that runs on a hub (your development machine) and collects data from a Particle Photon (over local TCP) and sends it up to your Azure IoT Hub.